 C.3.
 Step 2

 Take large sample jar and split into two smaller 8 oz. sample jars.
 One sample jar is labeled with: Date, Company Name and Tank Number.
-This sample is sent to Precision Petroleum Labs for an on specification fuel analysis.
+This sample is sent to a Utah certified laboratory for an on specification fuel analysis.
 The other sample jar is the retain sample as is labeled with: Date, Tank Number, Time Sample was Pulled, Name of Individual who Pulled the Sample and the word “retain”.

 C.4.
 Step 3: